microsoft/MixedReality-SpectatorView/doc/SpectatorView.Native.md

 - Navigate to a folder in which you would like to store your repositories (ex: c:\git)
 - git clone <https://github.com/Microsoft/vcpkg>
 - cd vcpkg
-- git checkout 05b31030cee412118a9710daf5b4652a684b7f50
->NOTE: The above commit was the last tested commit by a contributor to this repo.
-If the below setup steps fail with this commit, it is likely worth checking if the failure is a known issue for the vcpkg repo.
-It is also worth attempting checking out the master branch and reattempting the setup steps.
 - .\bootstrap-vcpkg.bat
 - .\vcpkg integrate install